 “[Architecture] can be one way to … experiment with new models that are more attuned to contemporary life and to the challenges that we are facing today.”

-Legislative chambers are massive formal structures that reflect the sociology, history, and politics of their culture, and they are rarely rebuilt to reflect a change in the circumstances and outcomes they were originally designed to serve.
+Legislative chambers are massive formal structures that reflect the sociology, history, and politics of their culture.
+They are rarely rebuilt to reflect a change in the circumstances and outcomes they were originally designed to serve.
 Even so, the variety of forms displayed in Parliament shows us some of the rich possibilities available, even in heavily constrained circumstances.

 Meeting professionals are more fortunate.
-Give us an empty room and we can change the room set to respond to the specific needs of a single meeting.
+We can usually change the room set to respond to the specific needs of a meeting.
 Yet too often, we limit ourselves to a small set of familiar forms we have experienced over and over again.

 We can and should do better.